 The list of candidate web documents has been analyzed according to a set of inclusion and exclusion criteria, for filtering out irrelevant documents.
 We mainly considered three inclusion criteria: (i) the document needs to investigate AI or ML tools or methods that can support TA; (ii) the document should apply to either capture-replay, programmable (or script-based), visual, or combinations of these testing approaches; (iii) tools' websites and presentations are included as long as they specify useful information, and (iv) presentations and slide decks are included only if in scope.
 We mainly excluded documents (exclusion criteria) if: (i) they are scientific peer-reviewed papers; (ii) they are not written in the English language; (iii) they provide guidelines for using AI within manual testing; (iv) they are videos or books; (v) they are part of the website that requires registration; and (vi) they contain only generic information on AI or software testing, without relating the two concepts.
-These criteria have been applied by analyzing each document obtained in the initial search on Google, thus only those documents that provide direct evidence about the study's objective were retained.
-The output of this step is a list of relevant candidate
+These criteria have been applied by analyzing each document obtained in the initial search with Google, thus only those documents that provide direct evidence about the study's objective were retained.
+The output of this step is the list of relevant selected documents regarding TA conducted with AI-based solutions.
+Table 1 (column "# Selected") reports the number of documents selected for the analysis in this step for each iteration, among the ones collected in the Google search step.
+In parentheses, we have reported the cumulative total value across the various iterations.
+We can see that, in each repetition, we selected around 10% of the collected web documents, for an overall selection of about 9.5% (i.e., 342 out of 3,600 documents) of documents identified in the Google Search phase.